-In addition to the amounts set forth in the table above, on March 5, 2019, Dr. Brady was granted 45,329 performance based cash units.
-The performance based cash units vest in four annual installments from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the then value of our common stock exceeds the base value of \$8.05.
-On March 2, 2020, Dr. Brady was granted 450,865 performance based cash units.
-The performance based cash units vest in four annual installments from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the then value of our common stock exceeds the base value of \$3.78.
+In addition to the amounts set forth in the table above, on March 5, 2019, Dr. Brady was granted 45,329 performance-based cash units (the March 2019 Performance Units).
+The March 2019 Performance Units vested in four annual installments from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the then value of our common stock exceeds the base value of \$8.05.
+Upon the completion of vesting of the March 2019 Performance Units, the value of our common stock had not exceeded the March 2019 Performance Units base value of \$8.05.
+Accordingly, Dr. Brady did not receive a cash payment in connection with the completion of vesting of the March 2019 Performance Units.
+On March 2, 2020, Dr. Brady was granted 450,865 performance-based cash units (the March 2020 Performance Units).
+The performance-based cash units vest in four annual installments from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the then value of our common stock exceeds the base value of \$3.78.
+Accordingly, Dr. Brady received a cash payment in connection with the completion of the vesting of the March 2020 Performance Units totaling \$130,750.85 in March 2024.
+On March 15, 2022, Dr. Brady was granted 207,758 performancebased cash units.
+The performance-based cash units vest in four annual installments from the date of grant and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the then value of our common stock exceeds the base value of \$4.52.
+On July 15, 2022, Dr. Brady was granted 604,308 cash-based bonus units and Dr. Machatha was granted 69.473 cash-based bonus units.
+Subject to and conditioned upon the acceptance by the U.S. Food and Drug Administration of our submission of a New Drug Application for reproxalap, the cash-based bonus units vest in four annual installments from the date of grant and entitle Drs.
+Brady and Machatha to receive a cash payment for each vested bonus unit, on the earlier of (i) four (4) years from the date of grant or (ii) a change of control, equal in value to the closing price per share of the our common stock on The Nasdaq Capital Market on the payment date.